1technophile/OpenMQTTGateway/docs/use/sensors.md

 `    sudo mosquitto_sub -t +/# -v`

 ### ADC
-The value is between 0 and 1024 and is tranmitted via Mqtt when it changes.
+The value is between 0 and 1024 and is transmitted via Mqtt when it changes.
 `home/OpenMQTTGateway/ADCtoMQTT {"value":543}`

 ### DHT